-The Board closely monitors and discusses the group's operating plans, financial budget and overall performance as well as the company's share price.
+The Board closely monitors and considers the group's operating plans, financial budget and overall operating and share market performance.

-The underlying drivers which contribute to the company's performance and can be managed internally include a disciplined approach to reducing the group's non-essential costs and allocating funds to those areas which will add shareholder value.
-The company's share price is often influenced by factors outside the control of Management and the Board, such as market conditions; however through effective communication between the company and all of its Stakeholders the company can provide assurance that there are regular reviews in place to determine actions which should be implemented to mitigate risk and increase performance.
+The underlying drivers which contribute to the company's performance and can be managed internally include a disciplined approach to investment of resources and allocating funds to those areas which have the greatest potential to add shareholder value.
+The company's share price is often influenced by factors outside the control of Management and the Board, such as market conditions.